Elaine de Kooning: Bacchus series

 Bacchus #3 (1978), National Museum of Women in the Arts, Washington, D.C.

 The Bacchus series of paintings and watercolors that Elaine de Kooning generated over seven years began in 1976.
 She was captivated by a 19th-century sculpture of the Roman god Bacchus, which she saw in the Luxembourg Gardens in Paris.
 She particularly admired the sculpture’s twisting, dynamic form, which portrays the commotion created by the drunken god and his equally inebriated attendants.
 It was the first time she ever used acrylic paint.

 Later works

-In 1983 Elaine visited the Paleolithic cave paintings of Lascaux in France and Altamira in Spain and produced a series of paintings titled Cave Walls.
-In Paleolithic art she found the roots of Abstract Expressionism, since they have the same improvisational processes and spontaneous technique.
-In other words, "she found Paleolithic art close in spirit to twentieth-century art."
+In 1983, Elaine visited the Paleolithic cave paintings of Lascaux in France and Altamira in Spain and produced a series of paintings titled Cave Walls.
+In Paleolithic art she perceived the roots of Abstract Expressionism.
+These paintings were shown at the Fischbach Gallery in November 1988, three months before her death.

-In 1985 when Elaine de Kooning visited the cave in the Spanish Pyrenees, she realized that the geological formations and textures of the cave wall were the same as her ground of flying color, drips, washes, and strokes, animal forms and drawing rising out of its contours; giving her the affirmation to her own way of working.
-These series of paintings were shown at the Fischbach Gallery in November 1988, three months before her death.

 Exhibitions

-In 1951 De Kooning was included in the 9th Street Art Exhibition.
+In 1951, De Kooning was included in the 9th Street Art Exhibition.

 De Kooning's work has been featured in numerous solo exhibitions as well as in a multitude of group shows in commercial art galleries as well as in major art museums and institutions.
 The artist's work has received increasing critical acclaim posthumously, resulting in exhibitions such as the major museum show "Elaine De Kooning: Portraits" hosted by the National Portrait Gallery in 2015 in Washington, DC.